bartlomiejn/test-automation/README.md

 # test-automation

-GitHub API authentication app based on a multi-project iOS app architecture with VIPER-based modules with test automation suite examples.
+GitHub API authentication app based on a multi-project iOS app architecture with a test automation strategy example.

 Setup takes advantage of the architecture to deliver UI integration tests for isolated application modules alongside end to end UI tests.